freejak5520/new-macbook/README.md

 https://cli.github.com/

-GitHub CLI를 설치하고 GitHub에 로그인합니다.
+Install GitHub CLI and log in to GitHub.

 Install via brew